Designing protocols - 9.3 - Editing assets

 Your variable now appears in the Wells property for the well array.

-9.3.5 Editing reservoirs
+9.3.8 Editing syringes and reservoirs

 When editing the reagents to be dispensed in a protocol, you will need to define Reservoirs for the materials.
+You can use the 'auto' dropdown to select a suitable reservoir based on the dispense volume or select the specific type.

-Use Properties to increase or decrease the volume: you may find it more convenient to use multiple reservoirs for the same material if you are dispensing to a large quantity of wells, as parallel dispensing is faster.
+You may find it more convenient to use multiple reservoirs for the same material if you are dispensing to a large quantity of wells, as parallel dispensing is faster.
 However, you will need more of your reagent, as you will always need the same additional volumes for the excess aspirate volume in the syringe and for the dead volume in the reservoir, irrespective of your dispense volume.

 LDV reservoir Standard reservoir Large reservoir